syseleven/grav-docs-metakube/pages/03.Tutorials/08.add-a-worker-node/default.en.md

 ![Add Node button in the top right corner](image_add-node-button_01.png)

-You will get a popup where you can select how many nodes you want to add and which image the nodes shall be based on
+You will get a popup where you can select how many nodes you want to add and which image the nodes shall be based on.
+For an overview of the possible node flavors see the [SysEleven Stack documentation](https://doc.syselevenstack.com/en/faq/compute/).

 ![Dialog to add a new Node](image_add-node-dialog_01.png)